About the author ⁄ CTBA

 CHRB Meeting Advisory

 From CHRB ARCADIA, Calif.
-(Jan.
-21, 2018) — The California Horse Racing Board will conduct its regular monthly meeting Thursday, January 25, at Santa Anita Park beginning at 9:30 a.m.
+(May 18, 2018) — The California Horse Racing Board will conduct its regular monthly meeting Thursday, May 24, in the Baldwin Terrace Room at Santa Anita Park beginning at 9:30 a.m.
 The public is encouraged to attend.
 An audio-only webcast of the Board meeting can be heard through a link on the CHRB website (webcast).
 The Board meeting agenda and supporting package of materials are available on the website. ...

 Read More →